sumitrathi95/fhir-bridge/tests/README.md

 # ensures robot output files are save in ./results

 -L TRACE
-# ensures output log has all availavle details
+# ensures output log has all available details
 ```